YaghoubJalali/Simple-Service-Bus/README.md

 ## Give a Star! ⭐

-If you like this project or are using it to learn or for your own coding, please give it a star.
+If you like or are using this project to learn or using it in your own project, please give it a star.

 Thank you.